FJShen/camultiplex/readme.md

+The format of this markdown file is best manifested when the file is rendered in HTML format.

 # camultiplex
 This project is developed in catkin workspace, aimed at utilizing **multi-thread processing** while taking advantage from the `nodelet`.
 Data are sent via **channel diversity** on the granularity of messages.